DESTINATION GREATER GAINESVILLE

 The American Journal of Medicine in 2019 put the number of those traveling for both spa tourism and medical destination between $74 billion to $92 billion annually by 2024.

 Greater Gainesville, for all the reasons above and below, is reaping the benefits of medical destination travel.
 From filling up a gas tank to staying in a hotel, dollars flow into our economy.
 Most importantly, recruitment.
-Toplevel medical research staff bring grant funding into our economy.
+Toplevel medical research staff brings grant funding into our economy.
 According to Jimenez, “With researchers come family and staff and NIH grants.
 This number compounds as money is spent in the local economy.”

 “UF completed a study in 2019,” says Jessica Hurov, tourism development manager for Visit Gainesville/ Alachua, “and the Economic Contributions to Florida 2017-2018 study deciphers what drives visitors from across Florida, and around the nation and world, to our region… including the area of tourism.”

 The study says UF Health Shands had over 775,000 visitor days.
-“Multiply this by the industry standard of 165 visitor dollars per day,” says Hurov, “and this equals a $128 million direct impact for the medical sector — food, lodging, ground transportation and incidentals (no airlines).”
+“Multiply this by the industry standard of 165 visitor dollars per day,” says Hurov, “and this equals a $128 million direct impact for the medical sector — food, lodging, ground transportation, and incidentals (no airlines).”

 The total community benefit of UF Health across its Gainesville and Jacksonville campuses in 2019 was $254.9 million, which includes $184.3 million in unsponsored charity care and social responsibility.